 - Defective Toys and Products — Dangerous toys can cause lead poisoning, choking, burns, and other serious injuries to small children.
-Children are hurt every day by hazardous toys with design defects, some of which should be recalled.
-In many cases, manufacturers can be held liable for defectively designing or manufacturing these products or failing to include a warning about potentially dangerous misuses.
+Hazardous toys with design defects, some of which manufacturers should recall, hurt children every day.
+In many cases, manufacturers design or manufacture these products defectively or fail to include a warning about potentially dangerous misuses, making them liable.

 - Drowning Accidents — Children have a high risk of drowning accidents because they can drown not just in a pool or the ocean, but also in small amounts of water like the bathtub.
 Children require constant watching, and poor supervision causes many accidents.
 A child’s drowning accident can result in injuries like brain damage, coma, and seizures.

-- Electrocution Injuries — Children playing with outlets and appliances can result in serious injuries.
-Electrocution can cause internal and external burns and, sometimes, death to a small child.
+- Electrical Injuries — Children playing with outlets and appliances can result in serious injuries.
+Electric shock can cause internal and external burns and, sometimes, death to a small child.

 - Lead Poisoning — Lead found in toys, paint, and soil can cause cognitive problems, irritability, abdominal pain, and fatigue in children, especially if they are young and their bodies are rapidly developing.